-When this other vegetation drops its leaves, especially in autumn, this can very quickly lead to moss problems and other lawn diseases, due to the combination of dampness and low temperatures.
+When this other vegetation drops its leaves, especially in autumn, this can quickly lead to moss problems and other lawn diseases, due to the combination of dampness and low temperatures.

-We recommend gardeners keep a very close eye on lawn debris in the autumn in particular, and clear away fallen leaves at least twice a week if possible.
+We recommend gardeners keep a close eye on lawn debris in the autumn in particular, and clear away fallen leaves at least twice a week if possible.
 As winter sets in, it's also crucial to keep clearing up the debris, but at the same time you also want to avoid walking on your lawn when it's frosty, to avoid damaging it.

 Although we recommend mulching grass clippings on most lawns to supply nutrients, cool-season grasses can greatly benefit from having the right type of fertiliser applied at the right time of year.